 Our interdisciplinary research is reflected by the various papers presented by colleagues at conferences and public lectures at academic institutions both in the UK and overseas.

-- Dec 2016.
-“And what is this scrap of wood…” OR How did the god lose his beard? – Connecting tangible Egyptian objects with their audiences to create intangible heritage, Katharina Zinn, at AHRC ECR-Conference: Past matters, Research futures, London, Royal Society,
+“And what is this scrap of wood…” OR How did the god lose his beard? – Connecting tangible Egyptian objects with their audiences to create intangible heritage, Katharina Zinn, at AHRC ECR-Conference: Past matters, Research futures, London, Royal Society.

-- Oct 2016.
 The small museum in the park and shaping local identity: The cultural heritage of tangible objects and their intangible biographies.
-Katharina Zinn at the Heritage Conference: The historical and cultural heritage of the Three Hills and Five Parks: Value and Function, Beijing.
+Katharina Zinn at the Heritage Conference: The historical and cultural heritage of the Three Hills and Five Parks: Value and Function, Beijing

-- May 2015.
-Managing Heritage in a Waterways Context, Geraint Colesat the 2nd National Conference on Waterway Restoration, The Bond, Birmingham.
+Managing Heritage in a Waterways Context, Geraint Coles, 2nd National Conference on Waterway Restoration, The Bond, Birmingham

-- April 2014.
-Learning & Professional Development Activities via Active Volunteering, Geraint Colse, at the National Conference of the Friends of Museums, Christchurch Mansion, Ipswich
+Learning & Professional Development Activities via Active Volunteering, Geraint Coles, at the National Conference of the Friends of Museums, Christchurch Mansion, Ipswich

 Our vibrant research culture encompasses numerous conferences and workshops at Lampeter and book launches for our most recent publications.
 We also have weekly seminars where staff and post-graduate students present their ongoing research alongside invited speakers from the UK and overseas.

-January 2016: Land, Sea and Sky in the Near East: the Destruction and Preservation of Cultural Heritage, Dr John Curtis of the Iranian Heritage Foundation, keynote lecture at BANEA 2016@Lamp
+Land, Sea and Sky in the Near East: the Destruction and Preservation of Cultural Heritage, Dr John Curtis of the Iranian Heritage Foundation, keynote lecture at BANEA 2016@Lampeter

 We work hard to engage audiences not only from our student body and the wider public with our research.
 Examples of our impact include: